 A better option is to breed your mini cow using artificial insemination (AI).
 AI involves collecting semen from the bull and then inserting it into the cow’s uterus.
 Artificial insemination allows you to choose the desired traits of your offspring without having to worry about whether or not they’ll fit together.
 It is highly imperative to check the source of the semen; ask for the performance and health record of the bull to ascertain the quality of the bull.

 Do You Raise Other Breeds Or Plan To Miniaturize Other Breeds?

-In addition to the miniature Jersey, we currently raise Dexters, Irish Jerseys, Scottish Highlanders, Belted Galloways, Herefords and White Park.
-We are working on miniaturizing the Holstein breed and are currently at the midsize miniature stage.
-We hope to work on one or two other milking breeds in the future, possibly the Brown Swiss and the Guernsey.
+In addition to the aforementioned miniature cow, Breeders are currently working on miniaturizing the Holstein breed and are currently at the midsize miniature stage.
+They hope to work on one or two other milking breeds in the future, possibly the Brown Swiss and Guernsey.